• Skip to primary navigation

 Related posts:

 Two Candy Apple Martinis - large martini glasses are filled with a red liquid, and garnished with apple slices.
-Candy Apple Martini Recipe Two Martini cocktails - a Red drink in a martini glass.
-One is rimmed with crushed green candy, the other is rimmed with a red crushed candy.
-Jolly Rancher Martinis Two Fresh Peach Daiquiris in martini cocktail glasses.
+Candy Apple Martini Recipe Two frosty wine glasses with wine slush in them - one is made with red wine, the other with white.
+Homemade Wine Slush Mix Two Fresh Peach Daiquiris in martini cocktail glasses.
 The glasses are rimmed with sugar and garnished with a peach slice.
-Fresh Peach Daiquiri Recipe Two martini cocktail glasses with fuzzy peach candy cocktail - a peach coloured slush with a round section of red slush in it, garnished with gummy candies.
+Fresh Peach Daiquiri Two martini cocktail glasses with fuzzy peach candy cocktail - a peach coloured slush with a round section of red slush in it, garnished with gummy candies.
 Fuzzy Peach Candy Cocktail

 Reader Interactions